-I, agree to abide by the Studen

-Substance Abuse Policy.
-I understand that a refusal to u undergo drug a nd/or al coh ol testi ng, c or a r efusal to

-sign this agreement will result in immediate discipline, , up to and incl uding s usp ension and or e xpulsion
+,, agree to abide by the Student substance Abuse Policy.
+I understand that a refusal to undergo drug and/or alcohol testing, or a refusal to ign this agreement will result in immediate discipline, up to and including suspension and/or expulsion rom Rio Grande.

-from Rio Grande.

-Student Signature Da ite

-Printed Name Da ite